Keynedon Barton – Sherford, South Devon.

 A pound house that produced cider, a range where all the cooking and day to day chores were carried out.

 A laundry, a dairy, a roundhouse where horses were used to generate power to turn farm machinery and dovecotes are built into the walls everywhere you look.
 A small farm workers cottage, now in much need of repairs.

 Other parts of this complex include a chapel, a brew house, latrines and even what is believed to be an old hunting lodge that overlooks a 130 acre deer park.
 Also situated here are the remains of what are thought to be formal gardens.

+The name Sherford is first mentioned in 1018 and in those days it was known as ‘Scire-Ford‘ meaning ‘Clear Ford‘ in Anglo-Saxon.
 The farmhouse itself can trace its origins back to sometime during the mid 13th century or even earlier and the 340 acre farm is still in working use to this day.
 It is one of the oldest farmhouses in Devon.
 Keynedon, which is pronounced ‘Kennedon’, derives from the Old English name meaning ‘the hill of Coena’s people’.
+The word ‘Barton’ is historically synonymous with a feudal demesne in the English West Country, now typically meaning a large farmhouse or the manor house.
 Keynedon Barton is the site of the Domesday manor of Chenighedona and it is mentioned in the ‘Testa de Nevill’, the more modern version of this is known as ‘The Book Of Fees’.
 The ‘Testa de Nevill’ is a Medieval collection of records made between 1198 & 1292 A.D. listing feudal landholdings or ‘fees/fiefs’ held by the King or Crown.

 Original Tudor window grills still in situ.